macthomasengineering/MteEVAL-CSharp/README.md

 ## Examples

 You only need to compile a Codeblock once.
 Once compiled you can evaluate it as many times as needed, all while supplying different arguments.
+All arguments and the return values are type *double.*

 Example 1: Codeblock without parameters